 - Vocal– vocal singing- no vocals on music CD

 - Unlimited acrobatics are only eligible to compete in the following categories: Acrobatics, Open and Pom Pon.
-Otherwise; only 2 acrobatic tricks are allowed per routine.
-Judges will be instructed to move routines containing more than 2 acrobatic tricks to one of the appropriate categories.
-An acrobatic trick consists of a complete 360 degree rotation of the body with head inverted.
+Otherwise; only 3 acrobatic tricks are allowed per routine.
+Judges will be instructed to move routines containing more than 3 acrobatic tricks to one of the appropriate categories.
 A pass is considered one trick.
 It is considered one trick if multiple students do identical passes at the same time.

 - Studio Owners may contact our office for detailed pricing.

 - Photogenic entries are $25.00 per entry at Regionals and $30.00 per entry at Nationals.
 They are paid when the photos are submitted.

 - A 10% rebate of entry fees is available to studios whose entries are postmarked and paid in full 45 days prior to the first day of competition.
 A 5% rebate of entry fees is available to studios whose entries are postmarked and paid in full 30 days prior to the first day of competition.
 Rebates will be made out to the dance studio and given to the studio owner at check-in during the first day of competition.